 There are several versions of wool pads.
 We carry the Softline and the Ekstra versions.
 This version is the Ekstra version.
-It has a third layer of felted wool between 2 layers of the Original weight soft wool.
-This gives you a much greater barrier effect than other wool pads and also great absorption.
-I choose to carry Ekstra because, to me, the extra layer of wool is needed because if I'm going to spend the money for lovely wool nursing pads, I want them to work so I choose the extra wool of the Ekstra version.
+It has a third layer of felted wool between 2 layers of the soft wool.
+This gives you a greater barrier effect than other wool pads and also great absorption.
+I choose to carry Ekstra because, to me, the extra layer of wool is needed because if I'm going to spend the money for lovely wool nursing pads, I want them to work.
+I'm a heavy leaker.
+A lighter leaker would be fine with the Softline version.
 Wool can absorb 40% of it's weight in moisture without feeling wet.
 When the pads do start feeling wet, it is a warmth not a cold and clammy feeling like the disposable kind.
 Wool is so much nicer.
+Wool is not waterproof like plastic so don't expect wool to act like plastic..
+It is absorbent and holds the drips in the wool fabric comfortably.
+Karen says, "You have to feel the LanaCare wool to appreciate it's true beauty and softness.
+I find wool to be much more comfortable than plastic or even cotton because with wool, I don't get that uncomfortably cold feeling."

 Here is the write-up from LANAcare: